skip navigation

 Also called pre-nominal modifiers; and pre-head modifiers – the linguistic term for modifiers placed before the head noun in a clause

 The adjective word order shown above occurs with a small amount of variation.
-Preference for particular word order is influenced by friends, community, and the media (news, commercials, songs, and so on).
+Preference for particular word order is influenced by the speech of friends, community members, and media personalities in news, in commercials, in songs, and so on.
 In addition, word order is influenced by the ability to recall and retrieve words when describing a stored visual image.

 More word-order variation tends to occur with the first three categories (Opinion, Appearance, Age) than the last three (Color, Origin, Type).
-When in doubt, ask a native speaker, who will most likely have a strong opinion about what order sounds natural.
-This chart is offered to you as a guide.
+When in doubt, ask a native speaker, who will most likely have a strong opinion about which order sounds natural.
+The chart above is a guide.
 The categories are not "written in stone".

 Related page: Using hyphens with modifiers